 MA, MFTC, LAC

-I received my Masters in Marriage and Family Therapy in 2019 at Argosy University, Denver.
-I have been registered with DORA since 2017.
-I obtained my LAC in 2019.
-I have been a member of AAMFT since 2016.
-I am currently working towards obtaining Licensure for LMFT.
-My previous work experience has been Family Tree Domestic Violence Shelter, two at-risk youth residential facilities, Community Reach Center Crisis Stabilization Unit, the District Attorney’s Office, Department of Corrections, Family Tree Parenting Time Program, Contract work with DHS, and currently a Supervisor for the West and Kendall Residential program with Behavioral Treatment Services.
+Alexandra received her Master's in Marriage and Family Therapy in 2019 at Argosy University, Denver.
+She has been registered with DORA since 2017.
+Alexandra obtained her LAC in 2019.
+She has been a member of AAMFT since 2016.
+Alexandra is currently working towards obtaining her independent practice license for her LMFT.
+Her previous work experience has been Family Tree Domestic Violence Shelter, two at-risk youth residential facilities, Community Reach Center Crisis Stabilization Unit, the District Attorney’s Office, Department of Corrections, Family Tree Parenting Time Program, Contract work with DHS, and currently a Supervisor for the men and women's residential programs in Jefferson County with Behavioral Treatment Services.

-My educational background is in Social Work.
-I graduated with a Bachelor of Social Work from the University of Mississippi, with a minor in Psychology.
-I then attended the University of Denver, where I graduated with a Master of Social Work and the Animal Assisted Social Work Certificate.
-I am also a Licensed Clinical Social Worker (LSCW) and Certified Clinical Trauma Specialist through the Arizona Trauma institute (CCTS) .
-I have used these in my work within correctional facilities working with substance abuse and significant mental health concerns for many years.
-Our programs at the Weld residential facility include an Intensive Residential Treatment program (IRT) and a Residential Dual Diagnosis Treatment program (RDDT).
+Casey's educational background is in Social Work.
+She graduated with a Bachelor of Social Work from the University of Mississippi, with a minor in Psychology.
+Casey then attended the University of Denver, where she graduated with a Master of Social Work and the Animal Assisted Social Work Certificate.
+Casey is a Licensed Clinical Social Worker (LSCW) in the state of CO and Certified Clinical Trauma Specialist through the Arizona Trauma institute (CCTS) .
+Casey uses her credentialed experience in her work within correctional facilities working with substance abuse and significant mental health concerns for many years.
+The programs at the Weld residential facility include an Intensive Residential Treatment program (IRT) and a Residential Dual Diagnosis Treatment program (RDDT).
 These programs provide a compassionate and empathetic intensive treatment intervention with step down treatment options for continuing care after completion of the program.
-My priorities as a leader for BTS Weld is to ensure the safety of clientele and quality of care that clients are receiving from our qualified staff to better facilitate sobriety and reduction of recidivism.
+Casey's priorities as a leader for BTS Weld is to ensure the safety of clientele and quality of care that clients are receiving from our qualified staff to better facilitate sobriety and reduction of recidivism.